opencybersecurityalliance/kestrel-lang/README.rst

 #. `Building Your Own Kestrel Analytics and Sharing With the Community`_
 #. `Setting Up The Open Hunting Stack in Hybrid Cloud With Kestrel and SysFlow`_
 #. `Try Kestrel in a Cloud Sandbox`_
+#. `Fun with securitydatasets.com and the Kestrel PowerShell Deobfuscator`_

 Talks And Demos
 ===============